SuliacLEGUILLOU/valentine/README.md

 Each resource folder are build around the following files:

 - controller: Manage the routing and the basic control of the resource
-- model: Contain the database and api internal structure of the resource
+- model: Contain the database and api internal structure of the resource.

+### Presenter

-- presenter: Contain the api external structure of the resource
+Presentation is manage inside the model structure with the help of the [Serde crate](https://serde.rs/)

 ## Todo